Fighting Burnout with Employee Communication and Engagement Strategies

 And the American Psychological Association has found that in 2021, 79% of employees have experienced work-related stress with 3 in 5 reporting the negative impacts of that stress.

 The other thing to consider is that burnout is triggered by workplace stress.
-So, while there are very real and very stressful things going on in the world that are impacting our mental health, burnout is a workplace problem.
+So, while there are very real and very stressful things going on in the world that are impacting our mental health, burnout is a work problem.
 It’s our inability to properly support the mental health of our workforce.
 And it’s catching up with us.
-The Great Resignation or Great Discontent is really a movement where workers are saying enough is enough.
-Employees are taking their mental health and well-being seriously and are in a competitive market where they have the power.
-Companies that don’t understand employee burnout and how to fix it are going to be left behind.

-Last year, we surveyed deskless employees about the state of frontline worker comms.
-One of the most interesting trends was the difference between managers and non-managers on satisfaction with the amount of communication.
+We surveyed deskless employees about the state of frontline worker comms and one of the most interesting trends was the difference between managers and non-managers on satisfaction with the amount of communication.
 Managers were far more satisfied.
-This was backed up by an open-answer question where we asked everyone to share the one thing they think could be improved about employee comms at their company.
-13.5% said they would want to increase the amount of comms they receive, which was the most commonly reported answer.

 Some of these responses include: